-During one of the Rabbit Herd's Hacking Weekends I shared my frustration and struggle with the other rabbits, and we came to realize that offsets and data sizes in Poke should not be pure magnitudes or mere integer values: they should be united.
+During one of the Rabbit Herd's Hacking Weekends6 I shared my frustration and struggle with the other rabbits, and we came to realize that offsets and data sizes in Poke should not be pure magnitudes or mere integer values: they should be united.
 They should have units.

 It makes full sense when you come to think about it.
 For a program like poke, it is only natural to talk about different memory units, like bits, bytes, kilobytes, megabits, and so on.
 Bits and bytes are just two common units.
-Apart from allowing me to express values in different units, this approach also has other benefits as we will see shortly.